 Experience and success.
 Our firm has significant experience handling truck accident cases, something that sets us apart from many other law firms.
 We have secured settlements for many families whose loved ones have suffered serious injuries, including an $18 million settlement for the family of Luke Acuna.

-“Unfamiliar and unsure of filing a possible lawsuit, my first meeting with Michael Bomberger put me at ease.
-His personable and compassionate personality was exuded not only that first day, but throughout our two year client/attorney relationship.” –Allison V.
+“Unfamiliar and unsure of filing a possible lawsuit, my first meeting with Mike Bomberger put me at ease.
+His personable and compassionate personality was exuded not only that first day, but throughout our two-year client/attorney relationship.” –Allison V.

 Don’t go it alone, lean on our experience in this tough time.